MiLLeRRain/DHPM-v0.2/README.md

-# Assignment for Web Application Week, a Webpage to display products of a Swiss Type Lathe Work Shop.
+# Assignment for Web Application Week
+a Webpage to display products of a Swiss Type Lathe Work Shop.

 # Getting Started with Create React App